-Revealing your alcohol or drug use to a loved one
+How to tell someone about your alcohol or drug use

 It takes a lot of courage to be open and honest about your drinking or drug use with someone you care about.